censorship-no/ceno-docs/user-manual/en/browser/troubleshooting.md

 > **Technical note:** This may happen if another application is already listening on TCP ports `127.0.0.1:8077` or `127.0.0.1:8078`.

+## A page shows unexpected content (like a block message)

+CENO was able to contact a web server directly and retrieve content from it.
+Unfortunately, someone interfered with the connection and directed it to an illegitimate server.

+This usually means that the site is blocked by your access provider or country.
+However, this particular error can only happen when you are accessing the site via plain HTTP instead of the more secure, encrypted HTTPS protocol.

+Thus, one way to get to the legitimate site is to try to access it over HTTPS by tapping the address bar and replacing `http://` with `https://` at the beginning of its URL.
+Of course, this will only work if the site supports HTTPS.
+If it does not, and you get "Failed to retrieve the resource" from CENO, you will need to go to the [Settings page](settings.md), disable Origin access, and try again.

 ## Accessing some content shows "Failed to retrieve the resource"

 This means that CENO tried all available mechanisms to access the content, but none of them succeeded.